-26 Ahn (2015) and Spathas (2010) independently establish very similar empirical generalizations about the prosody of English reflexives.
-While these facts lead Ahn (2015) to posit a reflexive voice (as we will explain in the rest of the section), Spathas (2010) concludes from them that English (vs. Greek) plain reflexives (under PBTs' theory of the plain/exempt distinction) should be treated as reflexivizing functions rather than variables.
-Although both theories correctly derive the main prosodic facts, we here adopt (a modified version of) Ahn's theory because it is compatible with the logophoric A-binder hypothesis (see Ahn 2015: 186-188 for further advantages of Ahn's theory over Spathas').
-Spathas' theory, however, explicitly posits homophony between coargument bound reflexives and the other reflexives since this analysis implies that they must have a different semantics.
+Spathas (2010) concludes from them that English (vs. Greek) plain reflexives (under PBTs' theory of the plain/exempt distinction) should be treated as reflexivizing functions rather than variables.
+Although both theories correctly derive the main prosodic facts, we here adopt a modified version of Ahn's theory because it is compatible with the logophoric A-binder hypothesis (see Ahn 2015: 186-188 for further advantages of Ahn's theory over Spathas').
+Spathas' theory, on the other hand, explicitly posits homophony between coargument bound reflexives and the other reflexives since this analysis implies that they must have a different semantics.

-27 In these examples, we follow Ahn's (2015) notation in indicating the locus of phrasal stress with bolded underlined italics, and infelicity due to information structure (question-answer congruence) with the sign #.
+32 In these examples, we follow Ahn's (2015) notation in indicating the locus of phrasal stress with bolded underlined italics, and infelicity due to information structure (question-answer congruence) with the sign #.
+Ahn bases his empirical observations on both intuitive judgments and examples from NPR broadcasts.